farzanyazdanjou/coconut-open-api-js/README.md

 Set a filter to use in order to find an existing appointment.

+- `method(method: number)` _(not publicly available yet)_

+Set a filter which will tell the API to use the given meeting method when creating an appointment.

 - `medium(medium: string)`

 Set an attribute which will tell the API to use the given string as the medium UTM parameter when creating an appointment.